Geraldton

 The Port of Geraldton is a major west coast seaport.
 Geraldton is an important service and logistics centre for regional mining, fishing, wheat, sheep and tourism industries.

+Toponymy

+The city is believed to have been named in honour of Captain Charles Fitzgerald, Governor of Western Australia from 1848 to 1855.
+The name Geraldton was likely chosen by the Surveyor General of Western Australia, John Septimus Roe.

+Fitzgerald had been closely involved in the events leading up to Geraldton's foundation.
+In December 1848, shortly after his arrival at the then economically stagnant Swan River Colony, he landed at Champion Bay to view pastoral land and mineral resources in and around what is now the Geraldton area.
+There, he joined a party led by Augustus Gregory that travelled on foot to inspect a lead deposit at Galena on the Murchison River recently described by Gregory and others.

+Later, without informing his masters in England, Fitzgerald implemented plans he had made for the future city.
+By March 1859, Gregory had surveyed and marked out allotments in the future city's townsite.
+On 3 June 1851, the townsite was declared.

+In Wadjarri, the most widely spoken Australian Aboriginal language of the Mid West and Gascoyne regions, the name of Champion Bay, and also now Geraldton, is Jambinu.

+In the Wilunyu language of the Aboriginal people of Champion Bay, the area's name is Jambinbirri.
+That name is derived from the word 'Jambinbai', which "... was adopted phonetically from the colonists' name ..." (ie Champion Bay), as the name previously given by the local Aboriginal people to the area had been "... lost in the cultural destruction that followed ..."
+European settlement.

 History

 Aboriginal

 Clear evidence has established Aboriginal people living on the west coast of Australia for at least 40,000 years, though at present it is unclear when the first Aboriginal people reached the area around Geraldton.

 The original local Aboriginal people of Geraldton are the Amangu people, with the Nanda immediately to the north and Badimaya immediately to the east.
 Today the Aboriginal people of the region generally identify as Yamatji or Wajarri people.
 Wajarri country is inland from Geraldton and extends as far south and west as Mullewa, north to Gascoyne Junction and east to Meekatharra.
 The Aboriginal people of the Murchison-Gascoyne region were instrumental in assisting early settlers in the area in identifying permanent water sources, and worked in the pearling, pastoral and fishing industries.

 Yamatji art is a distinctive style of painting, using thousands of dots of ochre and other earth-based pigments to create patterns and images relevant to Yamatji/Wajarri culture.

 The Western Australia Museum at the marina in Geraldton hosts a permanent exhibit on Yamatji/Wajarri culture and history of the region.